Stain removal smarts

 Fruit and fruit juice stains

 Removal of old or set stains may require washing with bleach that is safe for that particular fabric.
 If all the sugars are not removed, a brown stain will appear when the cloth is heated in the dryer or is ironed as the sugar is caramelized.
-This effect great for Crème Brûlée... not so wonderful for your favorite white blouse.
+This effect is great for crème brûlée... not so wonderful for your favorite white blouse.

-For stubborn stains, like grass, soak in a solution of cool water and a laundry product containing enzymes for at least 30 minutes (and several hours for aged stains).
+Grass stains are also a dye stain —a combination of protein and other organic matter mixed with chlorophyll, xanthophylls and carotenoids.
+For stubborn stains like grass, soak in a solution of cool water and a laundry product containing enzymes, like Shout Advanced Ultra Gel Brush, for at least 30 minutes (and several hours for aged stains).
 Don't use hot water, as it will coagulate the protein and make the stain more difficult to remove.
 If stains remain, soak an additional 30 minutes, then rewash.
 (Follow product instructions, and note that some laundry detergents already contain enzymes.)

 After soaking, launder in warm water as usual.